denten-books/plain-text/3-format.md

 ## Composite Media: Smart Contracts

 Text at a document's surface is subject to professional rules of conduct governing practices of sharing, quotation, and attribution.
 The American reader may further be familiar with portions of US copyright law, which codify these practices more formally, entailing a degree of legal accountability.
-US Code Title 17, for example, extends "exclusive rights" to "copyright owners" of "literary works."
-Such rights include the ability to "reproduce," "prepare derivative works," "distribute copies," "perform," and "display publicly."[^ln3-DMCA2] The easy reproducibility of digital media has, however, eroded the efficacy of legal copyright restrictions.
+US Code Title 17, for example, extends "exclusive rights" to "owner[s] of copyright" of "literary" works.
+Such rights include the ability to "reproduce," "prepare derivative works," "distribute copies," "perform," and "display [...] publicly."[^ln3-DMCA2] The easy reproducibility of digital media has, however, eroded the efficacy of legal copyright restrictions.
 The work of art in the age of digital reproduction has lost much of its already tenuous hold on the material substratum.[^ln3-illusion] Photocopiers, desktop printers, inexpensive digital storage drives, and peer-to-peer file sharing networks reduce the carries to the copying and the dissemination of media.

 The response from the film, game, music, and publishing industries has been to shift the mechanisms of copyright enforcement from legal structures into the